Temporal blocking of finite-difference stencil operators with sparse "off-the-grid" sources: Introduction

 \subsection{Problem overview: a running example}

-Space blocking \cite{Wolfe1989, Wolf1991} can be applied in computational patterns similar to Algorithm \ref{lst:typical_src_stencil}, but applying temporal blocking is challenging as we illustrate with a 1-D example in Figure \ref{fig:space_blocking_violation}.
-White diamonds indicate off-the-grid coordinates where sparse operators are applied.
+Space blocking \cite{Wolfe1989, Wolf1991} can be applied in computational patterns similar to Listing \ref{lst:typical_src_stencil}, but applying temporal blocking is challenging as we illustrate with a 1-D example in Figure \ref{fig:space_blocking_violation}.
+Red diamonds indicate off-the-grid coordinates where sparse operators are applied.
 Sparse operators are applied after a time iteration for the whole domain is finished.
-Consequently, separating the FD grid to blocks does not violate any data dependencies.
+Consequently, separating the FD grid into blocks does not violate any data dependencies.

-In contrast, temporal blocking cannot be applied.
-When a sparse operator is located at an off-the-grid position between points that belong to different space blocks, data dependencies are violated yielding incorrect results.
+In contrast to space blocking, temporal blocking cannot be applied.
+When a sparse operator is located at an off-the-grid position, among points that belong to different space blocks, data dependencies are violated, thus yielding incorrect results.
 The violation occurs because updates in space may pause for a particular time-step, and computation will proceed in time rather than space.
-Consequently, a sparse operator may be executed and points that have not yet been updated through the kernel updates may be affected.
-Similarly, a point may be erroneously updated due to a forward move in time but may miss injection from a neighbouring off-the-grid operator due to space-time block constraint.
+Consequently, a sparse operator update may be computed, and points that have not yet been updated through the stencil kernel updates may be affected.
+Similarly, a point may be erroneously updated due to a forward move in time but may miss injection from a neighboring off-the-grid operator due to space-time block constraint.
 Data dependencies are violated, and similar violations are raised in other variants of temporal blocking, such as wave-front temporal blocking \cite{Yount2016}, \cite{Wellein2009} diamond temporal blocking \cite{Bertolacci2015}, \cite{Malas2014} and others.
-As an adverse side-effect, possible performance gains are limited.
 We aim to overcome this limitation through our contributions in this paper.

-Because the set of sources is sparse, the loops generated in Algorithm \ref{lst:typical_src_stencil} by modelling source injection consist of non-affine accesses as illustrated in Algorithm \ref{lst:typical_src_stencil}.
-While polyhedral tools such as PLUTO \cite{Bondhugula2008}, \cite{Bondhugula2013}, Polly \cite{Grosser2012PollyP}, Loopy \cite{kloeckner_loopy_2014} and CLooG \cite{Bastoul2004} manage to deal with the first uniform stencil update, they are not capable of dealing with the non-affine nature of the source injection loop nests.
+Because the set of sources is sparse, the loops generated in Listing \ref{lst:typical_src_stencil} by modelling source injection consist of non-affine accesses as illustrated in Listing \ref{lst:typical_src_stencil}.
+While polyhedral tools such as PLUTO \cite{Bondhugula2008, Bondhugula2013}, Polly \cite{Grosser2012PollyP}, Loopy \cite{kloeckner_loopy_2014}, and CLooG \cite{Bastoul2004} manage to deal with the first uniform stencil update, they are not capable of dealing with the non-affine nature of the source injection loop nests.